aws/aws-iot-device-sdk-java-v2/samples/Android/AndroidKeyChainPubSub/README.md

 Note that in a real application, you may want to avoid the use of wildcards in your ClientID or use them selectively.
 Please follow best practices when working with AWS on production applications using the SDK.
 Also, for the purposes of this sample, please make sure your policy allows a client ID of `test-*` to connect or use `--client_id <client ID here>` to send the client ID your policy supports.

 </details>

+## Prerequisites
+The application running this sample must have permission to access both the Android device's KeyChain as well as permission to access the PrivateKey associated with the alias.

+## How to run

+Follow the instructions to build and install the [Android Sample App](../README.md) onto an Android device and then select the KeyChainPubSub sample from the drop-down menu.